CodeGrade/orca/docs/orca_data_definitions.md

 <hr>

-A `GradingJobConfig` may optionally also specify the following keys and their respective values:
+A `GradingJob` may optionally also specify the following keys and their respective values:

 - `starter_code` : A file path to starter code files provided by the assignment.
 Starter exists **iff** professor code also exists.
 - `professor_code` : A file path to professor code, a.k.a. tests used for grading an assignment.
 Professor code exists **iff** starter code also exists for an assignment.
 - `max_retries` : The number of times a grading script can attempt to re-execute steps in the event it back-tracks to an index specified by the `on_fail` key of a `GradingScriptCommand`.

-Finally, a `GradingJobConfig` may specify either a `team_id`, `student_id`, or neither.
+Finally, a `GradingJob` may specify either a `team_id`, `student_id`, or neither.
 This is based on whether the submission to be graded was submitted by a team, individual student, or a professor, respectively.

 ## `GradingJob` - (**Orca** Database Model)